Lucy Harris (politician): Political career

-On 5 December 2019, Harris resigned her party's whip and became an independent MEP.
-She did so in order to support the Conservative Party in the December general election.
-Harris later became a Conservative MEP in January 2020, and held this role until the United Kingdom's withdrawal from the EU.
+On 5 December 2019, Harris resigned her party's whip and became an independent MEP to support the Conservative Party in the December general election.
+Harris later became a Conservative MEP in January 2020, and held this role until the United Kingdom's withdrawal from the EU in the same month.
+She was a special adviser in the Department for Levelling Up, Housing and Communities in 2022; as of March 2023, she no longer held this role.

 Personal life

-Harris was said in 2019 to be in a relationship with Hugh Bennett, at the time a special adviser to the then Leader of the House of Commons, Jacob Rees-Mogg.
+Harris has been in a relationship with former special adviser Hugh Bennett since 2019.
+They became engaged in December 2022.